 Ramunujan’s clever way of thinking had an unusual essence, a way of learning that was absolutely disruptive for his time, and even for ours.

 Feminine learning is transcending rationality.
 It is to stop pursuing knowledge to allow knowledge to come to you and impregnate itself.
 It is letting go of control and trusting, it is recognising the source of wisdom within us.
 It is, in short, opening up to intuition.

-Ramajujan wrote three notebooks full of formulas and theories and, we asked how he knew they were correct, he replied ‘I just know’ and in a very high percentage that intuition has proven to be effective.
+Ramanujan wrote three notebooks full of formulas and theories and, when asked how he knew they were correct, he replied ‘I just know’ and in a very high percentage that intuition has proven to be effective.
 So much so that, in mathematical jargon, the term ‘arithmetic intuition’ is used when this untested certainty emerges with force.

 Learning to trust our intuition can even be a competitive advantage.
 An example is the statement made by Jeff Bezos once, founder of Amazon, who said: ‘when I have an important decision to make, I analyse it, but I always end up paying attention to my intuition’.